broadinstitute/carrot/UserGuide.md

 `REPORT` is the ID or name of the report you wish to map.
 If you just completed step 2 and created a report, the ID of that report should have been included in the results from that command.
 If not, you can find the report using `carrot_cli report find`.

+`REPORT_TRIGGER` is an optional argument that corresponds to the event that should trigger the generation of the report.
+It defaults to `single`, which means a report will be generated upon successful completion of a single run of a test based on the template.
+The other option is `pr`, which means a report will be generated upon successful completion of a [PR Comparison run](#starting-a-pr-comparison-run-from-github).